Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

 \subsection{Contributions}

-We list our contributions below. \begin{itemize} \item We propose a novel primal-dual stochastic gradient method for solving stochastic programs with many functional constraints.
-The method is derived based on augmented Lagrangian function.
-Through a stochastic oracle, it alternatingly performs stochastic subgradient update to primal and dual variables.
-At every iteration, it only samples two out of many constraint functions and thus has low per-iteration complexity. \item We establish the convergence rate result of the proposed method for convex and also strongly convex problems.
-Different from existing analysis for saddle-point problems, we do not assume the boundedness of the dual variable $\vz$, but instead we prove the boundedness of the dual iterate in expectation.
-For convex problems, we show that the algorithm can achieve the optimal $O(1/\sqrt{k})$ convergence rate, and for strongly convex case, we show that it can achieve the nearly optimal $O\big((\log k)/k\big)$ convergence rate, where $k$ is the number of subgradient inquiries.
-The results are in terms of both objective value and feasibility violation. \item We show the practical performance of the proposed algorithm by testing it on solving a convex quadratically constrained quadratic program.
-The numerical results demonstrate that the proposed primal-dual stochastic gradient method can be significantly better than the stochastic mirror-prox algorithm. \end{itemize}
+The main contributions are listed below. \begin{itemize}[leftmargin=*] \item We propose a novel { (adaptive)} primal-dual SGM for solving stochastic programs with many functional constraints.
+The method is derived based on the classical augmented Lagrangian function.
+Through a stochastic oracle, it alternatingly performs stochastic subgradient update to the primal variable and randomized coordinate update to the dual variable.
+At each iteration, it only needs to sample one out of many constraint functions and thus has low per-iteration complexity.

+\item We establish convergence rate results of the proposed method for convex problems and also problems with strongly convex objective.
+Different from existing analysis of primal-dual SGM for saddle-point problems, we do not assume the boundedness of the dual variable $\vz$, but instead we prove the boundedness of the dual iterate in expectation.
+For convex problems, we show that the algorithm can achieve the optimal $O(1/\sqrt{k})$ convergence rate, and for problems with strongly convex objective, we show that it can achieve $O\big((\log k)/k\big)$ convergence rate, where $k$ is the number of subgradient inquiries.
+All convergence rate results are in terms of primal and/or dual objective value and also primal constraint violation.
+For the strongly convex case, the $\log k$ factor can be removed if the dual iterate sequence is assumed to be bounded; see Remark \ref{rm:scvx-rate}.
+To the best of our knowledge, no existing work has established $O(1/k)$ convergence rate result for a primal-dual SGM by assuming strong convexity only on the primal objective function, even if the dual variable is restricted in a bounded set.
+The CSA method in \cite{lan2016algorithms-exp-cont} is a primal SGM, and it has $O(1/k)$ convergence rate if both the objective and constraint functions are strongly convex.

+\item We show the practical performance of the proposed algorithm by testing it on solving a sample approximation problem of the robust portfolio selection and convex quadratically constrained quadratic programs.
+The numerical results demonstrate that the proposed primal-dual SGM can be significantly better than the stochastic mirror-prox algorithm in \cite{baes2013randomized} and the CSA method in \cite{lan2016algorithms-exp-cont}. \end{itemize}